RezaMahmood/privatefunction/README.md

 This file contains configuration for the Function App that will be network isolated.
 This needs to be run last as it will use variables from resources created previously such as CosmosDB and Storage Account connection strings.

+### monitoring.sh

+This script will set up monitoring resources to allow logging of network traffic

-### lockdown.sh
+### cleanup.sh

-This file applies NSG to the subnets to prevent Function App from going beyond the vnet
+Deletes all the resource groups that are deployed (and all child resources)